Let’s get real for a moment.

 You are royalty…… 1 Peter 2:9

 Looking for even more verses?
 Here are 20 encouraging verses about Who I am in Christ or consider downloading a Who I am in Christ A-Z Bible printable.

-#2 Be Rooted In Who You Are In Christ
+#2 Be Rooted In Your Identity In Christ

 Its easy to acknowledge that we are fearfully and wonderfully made, but do we actually believe it?
 I would encourage you to commit some of the above verses to memory and daily say these who I am in Christ affirmations until they become a part of you.
 Write them in your daily journal, put the verses on sticky notes, and make make bible verse phone wallpapers.
 There are lots of Who I am in Christ printables on Pinterest that you can use as a guide.
 Be as creative as you would like.
 Go forth and walk in confidence as the beautiful princess that you are!

-#3 Read Books About Who You Are In Christ
+#3 Read Books About Your Identity In Christ

 No man is an island, we are all ultimately better together.
 Why not learn from others who have been down the same path that you are struggling through at this moment?

-Here are some newly released who I am in Christ books on embracing your identity in Christ that you can consider adding to your reading list.
+Here are some newly released who I am in Christ books on embracing the identity of Christ that you can consider adding to your reading list.

 Claim Your Crown: Walking in Confidence and Worth as a Daughter of the King